 Sundry food items, toiletries, ear plugs, camper packs and sleeping bags can be purchased from our Visitor Centre.
 The following items are also available for hire:

 Secrets.
 Scandals.
 Skeletons...
-Cockatoo Island has its fair share of all three.
-Discover for yourself with our all-ages Dark Past Tour.
-As students explore the island’s atmospheric landmarks, our guide will blend mystery with history to captivate their imaginations.
+Cockatoo Island has its fair share of all 3.
+As students explore the island’s atmospheric landmarks, our guide will blend mystery with history to captivate their imaginations with our 90 minute Dark Past Tour.

-Please note: Dark Past Tour is not included with camping.
-Bookings must be made separately.
+Please note: Dark Past Tour bookings must be made 6-weeks in advance and separately to camping.

 Our waterfront campground provides students, teachers and supervisors alike with access to toilets, hot showers and a communal kitchen featuring sheltered facilities.
 These include barbeques, boiling water, fridges, microwaves, a vending machine and seating for up to 50 people.
 The campground also feature a fire pit, located towards the slipways.